William Hughes (boxer and actor): Death

 In July 2018, Hughes took a trip to the Greek island of Corfu to celebrate finishing his exams from his first year of studies at Queen Mary's.
-On 9 July – the last night of his holiday – Hughes was found unresponsive following an attempted suicide.
+On 9 July – the last night of his holiday – Hughes was found unresponsive.
 He was transferred to hospital but could not be resuscitated.
-Following an inquest, which concluded the 20-year-old had taken his own life, his body was flown back to the UK.
+Following an inquest, which concluded the 20-year-old had died by suicide, his body was flown back to the UK.